Deal W. Hudson

 Hudson is the former Chairman and founder of Catholic Advocate.
 In September, 2020, Hudson was named a Senior Fellow of the Albertus Magnus Institute in Sacramento, California.

-Life
+Biography

-Hudson was born in Denver, Colorado. college at the University of Texas-Austin, but converted to Catholicism in 1984.
+Hudson was born in Denver, Colorado.
+He attended the University of Texas-Austin and converted to Catholicism in 1984.
 He discusses this conversion in his memoir, An American Conversion.

-In 1980, Hudson became a lecturer in philosophy at Mercer University.
+In 1980, Hudson became an Associate Professor in philosophy at Mercer University.
 Raised as a Protestant, Hudson became a Southern Baptist while attending college, converted to Catholicism in 1984.

-In 1989, Hudson became a professor at Fordham University.
-In 1994, Cara Poppas accused Hudson of initiating a sexual encounter with her when she was an 18 year old Freshman at Fordham.
-Hudson admitted his guilt and resigned from his tenured position at Fordham.
-In 1996 he paid a $30,000 settlement with Poppas to end a lawsuit.
+In 1989, Hudson became a professor of Philosophy at Fordham University, specializing in St. Thomas Aquinas and modern Thomism.
+He resigned from his tenured position at Fordham in 1995.

-In 1995 Hudson became publisher of the conservative Roman Catholic magazine, Crisis.
-Johnson also served as director of Catholic Outreach for President George W. Bush's 2000 and 2004 US presidential campaigns.
+He served as president of the American Maritain Association from 1984 to 1994 and was chairman of the American Academy for Liberal Education from 1996 to 2005.

+Political activism

+Hudson played a role in American politics as an adviser on Catholic outreach for George W. Bush’s presidential campaigns in 2000 and 2004.
+He coordinated Catholic voter strategy and later led a Catholic working group to advise the White House on issues important to Catholic Americans.
+President Bush appointed him to the President’s Council on Service and Civic Participation.

+In 2003, Hudson was part of the official U.S. delegation to Rome for the 25th anniversary celebration of Pope John Paul II’s papacy.